 WHAT WE EXPECT FROM OUR SUPPLIERS

-ASM is committed to the Electronics Industry Citizenship Coalition (EICC) principles to conduct our business responsibly in all areas of Environment, Health & safety, Labor, Ethics and Supply Chain.
-We require our supply chain to commit to the Electronic Industry Citizenship Coalition (EICC) Code of Conduct and principles and comply with our Corporate Responsibility (CR) policies and standards.
+ASM is committed to the Responsible Business Alliance (RBA) principles to conduct our business responsibly in all areas of Environment, Health & safety, Labor, Ethics.
+We require our critical and strategic suppliers to commit to the Responsible Business Alliance (RBA) Code of Conduct and principles and comply with our Corporate Responsibility (CR) policies and standards.

-ASM is committed to conducting business, both in our own operations and throughout our supply chain, in a manner consistent with the Electronics Industry Citizenship Coalition (EICC) principles to protect our employees, customers, communities, shareholders and the environment.
+ASM is committed to conducting business, both in our own operations and throughout our supply chain, in a manner consistent with the Responsible Business Alliance (RBA) principles to protect our employees, customers, communities, shareholders and the environment.

 SUPPLIER CODE OF CONDUCT